DjangoForAll/Django-Course/Capstone/3_User_Stories/Content/Readme.md

 Here is how they will interact with the system:

-- Manage facilities, wards and LSGs:
+- Manage facilities:
-  Admin will maintain a list of facilities, wards and LSGs and all their relevant data.
-Remember every LSG has a PHC and every 2 or more LSGs have a CHC.
-Every patient belongs to a ward and a ward belongs to an LSG.
+  Admin will maintain a list of facilities and all their relevant data.
+Remember every facility belongs to a ward but not every ward has a facility.
+Every patient also belongs to a ward but can be registered in any facility.
 Filtering and sorting should also be doable.
-Only facilities can be soft-deleted.
+Only facilities can be soft-deleted and updated.
 - Registering and managing nurses:
   Since this system has to be secure and allow only verified nurses to access the critical health records of patients, the admin will be responsible for filling out forms with the details of the nurses to be onboarded.
 An onboarding email will be sent to the respective nurses.
 Filtering and sorting the nurses should also be doable.
 Nurse records should have a soft-delete option.
 - Assign nurses to facilities:
   Only the admin has the power to assign nurses (primary or secondary) to each facility.
 This can be done while registering.

-  > Every nurse must be associated with a facility.
+  > Every nurse must be assigned to a facility.

   When a primary or secondary nurse logins to the system for the first time, they will be required to set a password for themselves and should only be able to login with an email that the admin entered while registering their profile on the system.